 Mr. Brennert’s novel, Moloka‘i, his vision of daily life in that setting following the time of Father Damien, is exceptionally well-researched, and excellently written.

-I have not yet had the experience of taking a mule ride on the Island of Moloka‘i.
-The ride takes you on the trail that leads down the face of the Pali cliff to the peninsula of Kalaupapa.
+A mule ride on the Island of Moloka‘i takes you on a trail that leads down the face of the Pali cliff to the peninsula of Kalaupapa.
 The closest I’ve come to Kalaupapa is the “top-side” of the island.
 A certain spot top-side overlooks the area where so many of those afflicted with the disease lived out their years.
 The top-side portion of the island rises high above the homes of residents at Kalaupapa and stretches east toward Maui.

 |My view of Kalaupapa|

-The life of the main character in Moloka‘i, Rachel, is woven throughout this fact-based tale.
+The life of Rachel, the main character in Mr. Brennert's novel Moloka‘i, is woven throughout this fact-based tale.
 The novel begins with a stark illustration of how Hawaiians were “condemned” for being diagnosed with what was known, for many years, as leprosy.

 This story pulls no punches, relating how the people, many of them young children, were forced to leave their homes and families to live in substandard conditions among strangers on an unfamiliar island.
 The narrative unfolds in turns with horror, humor, sadness, and triumph.
 Sickness, both physical and emotional, permeates the whole.

 It was with satisfaction, however, that I read the closing chapters and endnotes of this inspiring novel.